 Many University of Toronto Libraries offer technology loans, such as phone and laptop chargers, headphones, voice recorders, and other common accessories.
 At Robarts Library, technology accessories are available for loan in the Media Commons.

-There is also a CCTV electronic magnifier located on the fourth floor of Robarts Library, providing enlargement of print-based reading materials.
+There is also a CCTV electronic magnifier located in the Media Commons, providing enlargement of print-based reading materials.

 Dedicated assistive technology